maddc0de/CV/README.md

 ## Madelane Daz
 [Projects](#projects) | [Soft Skills](#soft-skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)

-I am a Software Developer Graduate proficient in JavaScript and Ruby, eager to continuously learn and master new technologies.
+I am a recent Graduate with Makers, proficient in JavaScript and Ruby, and eager to continuously learn and master new technologies.
 My background in design allows me to approach software development from a user-centric perspective.
 I strive to understand user needs and contribute to developing intuitive software solutions.
 With practical experience in agile methodology, I bring value to project efficiency and quality.
 I am excited to continue expanding my technical and professional skills in the tech field and to be given an opportunity to bring a unique perspective and valuable contributions to any team or organisation.

 ## Projects